112 Degrees With No Water: Puerto Rican Hospitals Battle Life And Death Daily

 "All right, saddle back up, get your packs," she says, adding with a smile, "This is not the hospital of the walking dead which is what had been described."

-The experience is a good example what happens after a traumatic weather event, when there's no communication — rumors fly, and people worry about their hospitals.
+The experience is a good example of what happens after a traumatic weather event, when there's no communication — rumors fly, and people worry about their hospitals.